EconomyLens.com

 Related

-John Hassler, chair of the prize committee, told reporters that their work answered questions about how technological innovation drives growth and how sustained growth can be maintained.
+John Hassler, chair of the prize committee, told reporters their work answered questions about how technological innovation drives growth and how sustained growth can be maintained.
 “During almost all of humankind’s history, living standards did not change noticeably from generation to generation.
 Economic growth was, on average, zero, and stagnation was the norm,” Hassler said.
 But over the last two centuries, “things have been very different.”

 During the last 200 years, the world has seen more economic growth than ever before in human history, Kerstin Enflo, a member of the economics prize committee, explained to reporters.
-However, she cautioned that “200 years is still just a short period compared to the long-run history of stagnation that we saw before.”
+However, she cautioned that “200 years is still just a short period compared to the long run history of stagnation that we saw before.”
 “The laureates’ work reminds us that we should not take progress for granted.
-Instead, society must keep an eye on the factors that generate and sustain economic growth,” Enflo added.
+Instead, society must keep an eye on the factors that generate and sustain economic growth,” Enflo said.

 Mokyr, who is a professor at Northwestern University in the United States, “used historical sources as one means to uncover the causes of sustained growth becoming the new normal,” the jury said in a statement.
-Aghion and Howitt then created a mathematical model for “creative destruction,” which refers to the process “when a new and better product enters the market, the companies selling the older products lose out.”
+He was spotlighted for demonstrating that if “innovations are to succeed one another in a self-generating process, we not only need to know that something works, but we also need to have scientific explanations for why.”
+The latter was often lacking prior to the industrial revolution, which made it difficult to build upon new discoveries and inventions, the jury said.

 The economics prize is the only Nobel not among the original five created in the will of Swedish scientist Alfred Nobel, who died in 1896.
 It was instead created through a donation from the Swedish central bank in 1968, leading detractors to dub it “a false Nobel.”
 But like the Nobels in chemistry and physics, the Royal Swedish Academy of Sciences chooses the winner and follows the same selection process.